Can0on-ij-print/Can0on-ij-print.github.io/README.md

 17. Click on it, and the installation will be over.
 18. Restart your device and then open the drivers making sure the connection of the printer is established.
 19. Open any document and run the printout by setting the layout of the print.
-20. That's it, all is set about the ij.start.canon ink printer setup.
+20. That's it, all is set about the [ij.start.cannon](https://can0on-ij-print.github.io/) ink printer setup.